Newsletter Newsletters Events Events Podcasts Videos Africanews

 "The United States has requested permission to use British bases for that specific and limited defensive purpose.
 We have taken the decision to accept this request to prevent Iran from firing missiles across the region, killing innocent civilians," said Starmer.

-Earlier on Saturday, he, alongside his counterparts in a group of nations known as the E3 nations—Germany, France, and Britain—denounced Iranian attacks on neighbouring nations and demanded that Tehran stop its indiscriminate military actions and resume talks again.
+Earlier on Saturday, he, alongside his counterparts in a group of nations known as the E3 nations — Germany, France, and Britain — denounced Iranian attacks on neighbouring nations and demanded that Tehran stop its indiscriminate military actions and resume talks again.

-And in another statement released on Sunday evening, they said they would “take steps to defend our interests and those of our allies in the region, potentially by enabling necessary and proportionate defensive action to destroy Iran's capability to fire missiles and drones at their source.”
+In another statement released on Sunday evening, they said they would “take steps to defend our interests and those of our allies in the region, potentially by enabling necessary and proportionate defensive action to destroy Iran's capability to fire missiles and drones at their source.”

 On Sunday, Iran’s foreign minister suggested his country’s military units are currently acting independently from any central government control after being pressed about attacks on Gulf Arab nations that have served as intermediaries for Tehran in the past.